 - This is largely due to inadequate or nonexistent insurance.

 Awakening Recovery understands the importance of meeting these needs for women, specifically.
 We are raising $5 million to bring to life Los Angeles’s ONLY structured, year+, long term recovery solution for women.
-Your investment will enable us to purchase a house, open the home, and begin welcoming women who need it most.
+Your investment enables us to open the home and begin welcoming women who need it most.